 Henry Jones Artist

-Working predominantly in watercolour, preferably from life, otherwise from sketches in my studio.
-This site displays a small selection of my work, some is for sale, others already sold.
+Working predominantly in watercolour and associated media, from life, and in my studio from sketches.
+This site displays a small selection of work, some is for sale, others already sold.
 If you'd like to enquire about a sale or commission, please contact me here for a quick reply.